3kh0/ext-remover/README.md

 4. Right-click on the folder again and hit `Bookmark Manager`.
 You should see your page.
 Click on it and hit `Ctrl`+`C`.
 Press `Ctrl`+`V` until you have 38 of them.
 5. Go to a new tab and right-click your folder.
 Press `Open All (38)`.
 6. Repeat step 3, then click on one of the tabs from this batch.
 Wait until the `This page is taking too long` popup appears.
 This will take 30-60 seconds.
 If it doesn’t, do `chrome://restart` and go back to step 2.
 Add 3-4 more pages to the folder.
 7. Once the popup happens, right-click on one of the tabs closest to the right of the screen and hit `Duplicate`.
-Then, go to your `Kill switch` bookmark and look for a switch to flip, `Allow Access to File:// urls`.
+Then, go to your `Kill switch` bookmark and look for a switch to flip, `Allow Access to File://URLs`.
 Then, click on the leftmost extension tab (one that opened from the main.js folder) and click `Close all tabs to the right`.
 KEEP THIS TAB OPEN!!!

 Tips: Go to `chrome://settings/performance` and turn Memory Saver off, and in the box where it says `Keep these sites always active`, paste in the extension URL.
 I’ve noticed clicking on one of the tabs from the second batch seems to help with reliability.